 Avoid Caffeine and Nicotine Close to Bedtime

 Caffeine and nicotine are stimulants that, when taken within 3 hours of bedtime, can make it difficult to go to sleep or stay asleep until the chemicals wear off.
 Many people may recognize that drinks such as soda, tea, and coffee contain caffeine, but may not realize that foods such as chocolate also contain caffeine.

 Don’t Eat Close to Bedtime

 Eating too close to bedtime can disrupt your sleep, mostly because it gets your stomach acids going, and lying down can cause those acids to creep up into your throat.
-If you’re really craving a late night snack, try a bowl of cereal with milk or cheese and crackers.
+If you’re really craving a late-night snack, try a bowl of cereal with milk or cheese and crackers.
 These types of foods are rich in minerals, such as tryptophan and calcium, which help promote sleep.

 Avoid Alcohol Before Bedtime

-Many people falsely believe that alcohol help promotes sleep as it makes them drowsy and more likely to fall asleep quicker.
+Many people falsely believe that alcohol helps promotes sleep as it makes them drowsy and more likely to fall asleep quicker.
 However, once your body begins to metabolize the alcohol there is a period of arousal, which disturbs one’s sleep.

 Sync with light